numpy/numpy-tutorials/content/tutorial-plotting-fractals.md

 f(0)
 ```

-Since we used a Universal Function in our design, we can compute multiple inputs at the same time:
+Since we used a universal function in our design, we can compute multiple inputs at the same time:

 ```{code-cell} ipython3
 z = [4, 1-0.2j, 1.6]